Why Texas Homeowners Face Unique Energy Risks

 Texas is different from every other state when it comes to energy.
 It's the only state in the continental US that operates its own independent power grid - the Electric Reliability Council of Texas (ERCOT).
 This means Texas is largely disconnected from the national grid, and when things go wrong, neighbouring states can't easily send power to help.

-As of the EIA's 2023 data, Texas homeowners experienced an average of 1.2 outages per year, with an average total duration of 8.3 hours.
-That's nearly twice the national average excluding major events.
+As of the EIA's 2023 data, Texas homeowners experienced an average of 1.2 outages per year, with an average total duration of 8.3 hours - nearly twice the national average.

 The ERCOT Problem